Meghalaya Tourist Places

 Police Bazar in Shillong is a great place to purchase mementos since it offers a variety of handicrafts, ornamental items, and bamboo products that make excellent gifts for family and friends.

-17. How many days are required to tour Meghalaya?
+19. How many days are required for Meghalaya tour?

-Meghalaya has a lot of locations to see, most of which take 7-8 days to explore; if you’re short on time, you may see some of the main attractions in Meghalaya in 4 days.
+Meghalaya has a lot of locations to see, most of which take 7-8 days to explore; if you’re short on time, you may see some of the main attractions in Meghalaya in 4-5 days.
+You can check and explore our 5 Days Mesmerizing Meghalaya Tour or 4 Days 3 Nights Assam Meghalaya Tour.
+Also, check out our Meghalaya Tour Packages to explore our customer-friendly tour packages.

 Indeed, Meghalaya is among the safest travel destinations; in general, there are no reports of unfortunate incidents involving tourists.
 However, it is advised that you enjoy your tour securely and handle your valuables with care.